erland/erlandplugins/TrackStat/trunk/README.txt

 be imported from an iTunes Music Library xml-file.
 You can make backup/restore of your ratings and statistic data to a separate xml file to make it easier to backup the information to other storages.
-To be able to view the ratings when listening to music it is recomended to install the latest version of MusicInfoSCR plugin provided at http://www.herger.net/slim-plugins/, you will need version 2.20 or later.
-It is also possible to view the ratings as a title format as described separately below, note that if you choose to view title formats in MusicInfoSCR they will currently only be updated when the track changes.
+To be able to view the ratings when listening to music it is recomended to install the latest version of MusicInfoSCR plugin provided at http://www.herger.net/slim-plugins/, you will need version 2.30 or later.
+To view the ratings you need to select one of the title formats that contains rating information.
-This means that if you change the rating it will not be possible to see the new rating until next time the track is played.
-An advantage of using title format is that you can view the rating in the slimserver web interface together with the track name in track listings.
+For the Now Playing screen you do this in the player settings in the web interface in the title format section.
+For MusicInfoSCR you just select one of the formats containing rating information in the configuration page for MusicInfoSCR.

+Note!
+If you have been using the custom item support in MusicInfoSCR 2.20 you will need to change this to one of the standard title formats since custom items are no longer supported in MusicInfoSCR 2.30 and later.
+If you have used the custom item support you may need to goto the player settings and click the Change button for the selected title format and to the MusicInfoSCR settings and click the Change button.

 The play count and last playing time algoritm is based on the same logic in iTunes Update plugin, this means that play count will not be increased if you just listen on the first secondes of a track, you have to listen to most of the track to update